wadells/gravity/examples/robot-shop-app/README.md

 ![Robot Shop](robotshop.png)

+## Before You Begin

+Check your system requirements and download the `tele` binary following the [Gravity Quickstart](https://gravitational.com/gravity/docs/quickstart/).

 ## Building Cluster Image

-To construct the Robot Shop Cluster Image with a dependency-free .tar file use this command.
-You can then deploy the Robot Shop as a self-contained, truely portable application for your preferred infrastructure.
+To construct a dependency-free .tar file containing the Robot Shop Cluster Image use the following `tele` command:

 ```bash
 tele build -o robotshop.tar robot-shop-app/resources/app.yaml
 ```

+You can then deploy the Robot Shop as a self-contained, truly portable application for your preferred infrastructure.
 Further details on installing Gravity Cluster Images is available [here](https://gravitational.com/gravity/docs/installation/).

 ## Building Application

 In addition to Cluster Images, Gravity supports packaging application helm charts as self-contained application images.
 The application is then deployable in the same manner as helm charts to Gravity clusters.
 Further information on application packaging deployment is available [here](https://gravitational.com/gravity/docs/catalog/).

 ```bash
 tele build -o robotshop.tar robot-shop-app/resources/charts/robot-shop
 ```

 The Robot Shop web application runs in this configuration on a nodeport of 30085.

 ## Installing
 After deploying you should see the following available deployments:

 ```bash
 $ kubectl get deployments